Page updated 18 February 2021

 Bellarine Bayside may also revoke camping permits and ask persons not complying with current government restrictions to leave the holiday parks.

 If you have concerns about non-compliance with government mandated COVID-19 regulations, call the Police Assistance Line on 131 444.

-You can access a copy of the Guest Declaration Form HERE.
+You can access a copy of the COVID-19 Declaration HERE.

-A Guest Declaration Form is a government requirement to enable contact tracing of all members of your booking if required.
+This is a government requirement to enable contact tracing of all people in the park if required.

-The Guest Declaration Form also outlines our expectations of guests and is an agreement to abide by all current government requirements, including:
+The COVID-19 Declaration also outlines our expectations of guests and is an agreement to abide by all current government requirements, including: